aidanwhiteley/books/src/main/resources/sample_data/#README.txt

 Loading data for development
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When running with the spring profile of "dev", the json file contents of this directory will be auto loaded into Mongo
+When running with defined spring profiles, the .data file contents of this directory will be auto loaded into Mongo
-(dependant on the setting of the books:reload:development:data config parameters
+(dependant on the setting of the books:reload:development:data config parameters)
 i.e. the Mongo data will be "refreshed".

 N.B.
 Commands below only tested on Windows (10)